rentalutions/elements/README.md

 # Do not deprecate elements from this library without warning or following true semvar.
 This is a public package.

+If you find elements breaking your build, make sure all peerDependencies are installed or that youre importing each components directly

+`import Avatar from "@rentalutions/elements/lib/Avatar"

 # A Set of Reusable Components

 **Documentation needed**